- Off road parking

 - Broadband / WiFi

 A stone-built, semi-detached 17th century barn conversion, adjoining the owner's Welsh longhouse on the edge of Churchstoke, which is only 1 mile from the Shropshire border.
 This Churchstoke cottage has a vaulted ceiling with exposed beams, a multi-fuel stove and a charming mezzanine bedroom with a large double bed, which has a large picture window providing lovely hill and farmland views.
 The rear courtyard sitting area is ideal for dining alfresco, and the whole property is perfect for a romantic break for two.
 This Churchstoke cottage is wonderfully located on the edge of Churchstoke village, which is positioned between the lovely, historic towns of Bishop's Castle and Montgomery.
 Montgomery boasts The Checkers restaurant, which is one of Wales's four Michelin-starred restaurants, so it is definitely advisable to book a table in advance!
 Perfectly situated for exploring beautiful Mid Wales and Shropshire, with Offa's Dyke close by, this Churchstoke cottage is a haven for walking, cycling and birdwatching.
-Visit Mitchell's Fold stone circle or enjoy day trips to Lake Vyrnwy, NT Powis Castle, Ludlow, Church Stretton and the Long Mynd hills.
+Try your hand at canoeing down the River Severn, or for a more relaxing break visit Mitchell's Fold stone circle and enjoy day trips to Lake Vyrnwy, NT Powis Castle, Ludlow, Church Stretton and the Long Mynd hills.
 At the end of an exciting day return to this charming Churchstoke cottage to relax.

 One mezzanine double bedroom.
 Ground floor shower room with shower, basin and WC.
 Kitchen.
 Sitting room with dining area, single sofa bed and multi-fuel stove.